lindbrook/cholera/README.md

 `neighborhoodWalking()` is computationally intensive.
 Using R version 3.5.2 on a single core of a 2.3 GHz Intel i7, plotting observed paths to PDF takes about 5 seconds; doing the same for expected paths takes about 30 seconds.
-Using the functions’ parallel implementation on 4 physical (8 logical) cores, the times fall to about 4 and 13 seconds.
+Using the function’s parallel implementation on 4 physical (8 logical) cores, the times fall to about 4 and 13 seconds.

 Note that parallelization is currently only available on Linux and Mac.